Stationary coalescing walks on the lattice: Main results

-\end{defin} The boundary of the any $R \subset \Z^d$ is written as $\partial R$ and consists of the set of points in $R$ that have at least one point in $R^c$ as a nearest neighbor.
+\end{definition} If the side-lengths are equal, then we write $\rect_x(N)$.
+The boundary of any $R \subset \Z^d$ is written as $\partial R$ and consists of the set of points in $R$ that have at least one point in $\Z^d \setminus R$ as a nearest neighbor.

-A subset $A \subset \Z^d$ has density if there is a number $c \in [0,1]$ such that $N^{-d} |A \cap \rect_0(N)| \to c$.
-Given an event $\mathcal{E}$, the ergodic theorem ensures that almost surely in every configuration the random subset $A(\w) = \{x \in \Z^d \colon T^x\w \in \mathcal{E} \}$ occurs with density $\Prob(\mathcal{E})$.
+A subset $A \subset \Z^d$ has density if there is a number $c \in [0,1]$ such that $|\Z^d \cap \rect_0(N)|^{-1} |A \cap \rect_0(N)| \to c$.
+Given an event $\mathcal{E}$, the ergodic theorem ensures that almost surely in every configuration, the random subset $A(\w) = \{x \in \Z^d \colon T^x\w \in \mathcal{E} \}$ occurs with density $\Prob(\mathcal{E})$.
 Motivated by this interpretation, we will sometimes abuse notation and write for a set $A \subset \Z^d$ and an event $\mathcal{E}$,

-\begin{defin}[Coalescence of points] Given a configuration, we say that the points $x$ and $y$ coalesce if the walks $\walk_x$ and $\walk_y$ coalesce in the future.
-We say we have \emph{almost sure coalescence} if almost surely for all $x,y \in \Z^d$, the walks through $x$ and $y$ coalesce. \end{defin}
+\begin{definition}[Coalescence of points] Given a configuration, we say that the points $x$ and $y$ coalesce if the walks $\walk_x$ and $\walk_y$ coalesce in the future.
+That is, for some $k_0,k_1 \in \Z^+$, $X_x(\w,k_0) = X_y(\w,k_1)$.
+We say we have \emph{almost sure coalescence} if almost surely for all $x,y \in \walks$, the walks through $x$ and $y$ coalesce. \end{definition}